"When should I ask for a deposit?"

 Even with a deposit, final payments can sometimes be delayed.

 That's why having a clear follow-up and escalation plan matters.
 Define your payment terms in the invoice, follow up before the due date, and escalate if needed.
+For how to record and track a deposit against an invoice after it clears, see Partial Payments on Invoices.

 For payment term options, see Invoice Payment Terms Explained.